ManikyaPant/ml-models-from-scratch/README.md

 # ML Models — Implementations and Experiments

-A collection of machine-learning models and algorithms implemented as part of coursework in statistical learning, neural networks, and generative modeling.
+A collection of machine-learning models and algorithms implemented from scratch.

 ## Repository Structure